-|Wind||SE 14 mph|
+|Wind||SW 14 mph|

 Menu of Text Products for the Hawaiian Islands and the Tropical Pacific/Atlantic Oceans:|